Security Model

 JWT_PUBLIC_KEY | RSA-2048 key for token verification (exposed via JWKS) |

-CF_API_TOKEN | Cloudflare DNS and API access |
+CF_API_TOKEN | Cloudflare deploy, DNS, observability, and AI Gateway operations |

 GITHUB_CLIENT_ID/SECRET | OAuth authentication |